 - Relate how effective behavior management helps to maintain a supportive, learner-centered environment.

-- Describe how the paraprofessional can contribute to effective behavior management as a member of the instructional team.
+- Describe how the paraeducator can contribute to effective behavior management as a member of the instructional team.

 - Effective Instructional Strategies that Support Student Learning Part 1